Child Care Options in Aberdeen, South Dakota

-New family roles can be difficult to adjust to in the US.
-Many refugee women have never worked outside of the home.
-Instead, their primary responsibility was to stay home and take care of their children and their house.
-In the US, women and men both work outside of the home.
-In order to have enough money to live in the US, you may have to work, especially if you are a single parent household.
+In the United States, women and men both work outside of the home.
+In order to have enough money to live here, you may have to work, especially if you are a single-parent household.

 Sending your children to daycare can sometimes be sad or confusing.
 Some refugee parents do not want someone else to watch their children.
 This can be hard for both mothers and fathers.